Monaq1999/IR-Finger-rehabilitation-device/README.md

 Servo 1        Signal Pin- D10      Power 5V + GND
 Servo 2       Signal Pin- D11      Power 5V + GND

+Setting up the IR Remote:
+Follow these steps to correctly configure the IR remote:

+1. Install IRremote Library
+Open Arduino IDE
+Go to Tools → Manage Libraries
+Search for IRremote
+Install the library by Armin Joachimsmeyer

+2.Connect the IR Receiver
+Make sure the Fasizi IR receiver’s signal pin is connected to D3, not SDA, DSCI, or servo rails incorrectly.

+3. Upload code 1:

 License: MIT License - free to use, modify, and distribute